Linear Communication Models Examples

 10. A motivational speaker gives a speech on how to lead a happy life with limited wealth through a YouTube channel.

-Advantages and disadvantages of the Lasswell model communication
+Advantages and Disadvantages of the Lasswell Model of Communication

 Firstly, the Lasswell model explains the information-transmitting process by throwing five questions to the readers.
 The answer to these questions indeed describes the whole communication process.